ipfs-search/ipfs-search/docs/snapshots.md

 # Snapshots
 ipfs-search makes daily [OpenSearch snapshots](https://opensearch.org/docs/latest/opensearch/rest-api/snapshots/index/) of the indexed data.

-We are working towards sharing our index snapshots over IPFS through [Filebase](filebase.com).
-Until that time, our index snapshots are publicly available over S3/HTTPS and can be loaded directly into an OpenSearch or OpenSearch cluster with sufficient disk space.
+Our most current index snapshots are available at https://ipfs-search-snapshots-v9.s3.eu-central-1.amazonaws.com/ over S3/HTTPS and can be loaded directly into an OpenSearch or OpenSearch cluster with sufficient disk space.

+Our current production indexes are:
+* `ipfs_files_v9`
+* `ipfs_directories_v9`
+* `ipfs_invalids_v8`
+* `ipfs_partials_v9`

-As of the time of writing (April 4, 2022) the full index is about 20 TB.
+We highly recommend users to only restore these; other indexes might not be complete or up to date (although you're welcome to play with them!).
+As of the time of writing (April 4, 2022) these indexes together take up about 22 TB.

 ## Restoring
 Our snapshots can be configured as a [read-only URL snapshot repository](https://www.elastic.co/guide/en/opensearch/reference/current/snapshots-read-only-repository.html) into a OpenSearch 7 (or later) or OpenSearch cluster.
 In order to do so, configure the following URL as the repository: https://ipfs-search-snapshots-v8.s3.filebase.com/